Azure/AppService/_posts/2022-08-16-A-Heavy-Lift.md

 ![FrontEndRole Migration]({{site.baseurl}}/media/2022/08/FE_Migration.jpg)

-As you can see this journey took a lot of time; it took over 6 months to complete.
+As you can see this journey took a lot of time.
+6 months passed between the first Kestrel/YARP deployment and 100%.

 ## The Bugs Encountered